greenbone/openvas-scanner/rust/nasl-interpreter/README.md

 An interpreter requires:

 - register: &'a mut Register - to hold all the available data like functions or variables
-- context: &'a CtxConfigs - to hold all configuration regarding to the current context:
+- context: &'a Context - to hold all configuration regarding to the current context:
  - key: &str - is used to identify the key-value store.
 It is usually either an OID or a filename (on description runs).
  - storage: &dyn Sink - the sink implementation to be used,
  - loader: &'a dyn Loader - is used to load script dependencies on `include`,